Zinc: Ancient use

 The oldest known pills were made of the zinc carbonates hydrozincite and smithsonite.
 The pills were used for sore eyes and were found aboard the Roman ship Relitto del Pozzino, wrecked in 140 BC.

 The Berne zinc tablet is a votive plaque dating to Roman Gaul made of an alloy that is mostly zinc.

 The Charaka Samhita, thought to have been written between 300 and 500 AD, mentions a metal which, when oxidized, produces pushpanjan, thought to be zinc oxide.
 Zinc mines at Zawar, near Udaipur in India, have been active since the Mauryan period (c.
-322 and 187 BCE).
+322 and 187 BC).
 The smelting of metallic zinc here, however, appears to have begun around the 12th century AD.
 One estimate is that this location produced an estimated million tonnes of metallic zinc and zinc oxide from the 12th to 16th centuries.
 Another estimate gives a total production of 60,000 tonnes of metallic zinc over this period.
 The Rasaratna Samuccaya, written in approximately the 13th century AD, mentions two types of zinc-containing ores: one used for metal extraction and another used for medicinal purposes.